9 Great Escapes Near Atlanta

-Take your family and get away from it all.
-Visit deluxe resorts, rustic inns and affordable cottages, all within weekend only driving distance from Atlanta.
+Visit deluxe resorts, rustic inns and affordable cottages, all within weekend driving distance from Atlanta.
 Looking for more travel ideas?
-Check out our article, Best Travel Destinations Near Atlanta and Beyond.
+Check out Best Travel Destinations Near Atlanta and Beyond.

-Wilderness at the Smokies is a large water park complex with one indoor and two outdoor water parks.
-It was awarded the No. 2 spot on Southern Living magazine’s Top 10 list of the nation’s best water parks.
-The property holds six restaurants, a deli, gift shop, mini golf, 36-hole champion golf course, an arcade and countless waterslides, including the new Wild Vortex, the Southeast’s only near-vertical waterslide.
-A recent expansion added the Adventure Forest dryplay area with climbing walls, ropes courses, mini golf and laser tag.
+This large water park complex has one indoor and two outdoor water parks.
+The property has six restaurants, a deli, mini golf, a 36-hole champion golf course, an arcade and countless waterslides, including the new Wild Vortex, the Southeast’s only near-vertical waterslide.
+The Wilderness Adventure Forest has climbing walls, ropes courses, mini golf and laser tag.

 From Atlanta: Approximately a 4-hour drive.